notional-labs/nursery/README.md

 The first piece of this is just that every chain made with nursery is a fork of this repository so it is eaiser to merge in changes.
 We plan to develop a new abstraction, that separates the chain template from your chain's unique features.
 If you use only the template it is likely that nursery can even handle upgrades for you!

+At Notional we watched chain teams stumble over fairly rote integration work again and again.
+Nursery does that so that you don't need to.

 ## How?